PrajeetSingh/OracleRACGitHubKB/GI-RAC Tidbits.md

 * Data Files, OCR, Voting Disks, etc, all are on ASM or OCFS storage.

 * The interconnect (Private Network) adapter must support UDP (User Datagram Protocol) or RDS (Reliable Data Socket) - **IMPORTANT**.

+* In the Public Subnet Network (eth0), we'll see many VIPs and this subnet is shared by all of these services.
+  * Node VIPs
+  * SCAN VIPs
+  * GNS VIPs
+  * Apps VIPs
+  * In Standard Cluster, GNS VIPs are optional but in Flex Clusters, it is mandatory.